Crisp and Co. Banner Image

 Is a separation agreement legally binding?

-A separation agreement will generally be considered legally binding on both parties as long as it has been prepared correctly and in accordance with the appropriate legal standards.
+A separation agreement will generally be considered legally binding for both parties as long as it has been prepared correctly and in accordance with the appropriate legal standards.

-Generally speaking, the terms of the agreement will need to be fair to both parties, each partner will need to have a true picture of the other’s true financial situation and each will need to have received independent legal advice before signing the agreement.
+Generally speaking, the terms of the agreement will need to be fair to both parties, each partner will need to have a true picture of the other’s financial situation, and each will need to have received independent legal advice before signing the agreement.

 As long as all of these conditions have been met, a court will usually consider a separation agreement to be legally enforceable.